AaronLasseigne/tableficate/README.markdown

 ## Changes Needed to Upgrade From 0.3

 1. The hidden `sort` and `dir` fields should be removed from the `filters/_form.html.erb` partial and replaced with `<%= tableficate_hidden_tags(table) %>`.
+2. The :as option on table_for has been removed.
+This is now set on the tableficate scope using :param_namespace.
+The first parameter to tableficate should now be the params hash.
+This means that `tableficate(params[:foo])` will now be `tableficate(params)`.